 How many providers completed the survey?

-- Surveyors polled more than 11 percent of home health care providers, resulting in more than 3,700 completed surveys.
+- Surveyors polled 17.2 percent of home health care providers, resulting in 3,981 completed surveys.

-- Surveyors polled more than 31 percent of adult day health care facilities, resulting in over, 1,200 completed surveys.
+- Surveyors polled 22.1 percent of adult day health care facilities, resulting in 870 completed surveys.

-- Surveyors polled more than 14 percent of licensed assisted living facilities, resulting in more than 6,100 completed surveys.
+- Surveyors polled 13.3 percent of licensed assisted living facilities, resulting in 6,050 completed surveys.

-- Surveyors polled nearly 21 percent of certified and licensed nursing homes, resulting in over 3,500 completed surveys.
+- Surveyors polled 22.7 percent of certified and licensed nursing homes, resulting in 3,425 completed surveys.

 How are the providers selected for the survey?

 Potential respondents were selected randomly from the CareScout nationwide database of providers in each category of long term care services.
-Survey respondents represent all 50 states, the District of Columbia and Puerto Rico.
+Survey respondents represent all 50 states and the District of Columbia.

 How many regions are included in the survey?
 What are Metropolitan Statistical Areas (MSAs)?

-One of the most comprehensive surveys of its kind, the Genworth Cost of Care Survey publishes costs in 441 regions based on the 389 U.S. Metropolitan Statistical Areas (MSAs) as defined by the U.S. Office of Management and Budget.
+The Genworth Cost of Care Survey publishes costs in 435 regions based on the 384 U.S. Metropolitan Statistical Areas (MSAs) as defined by the U.S. Office of Management and Budget.